-Patients and their families can face difficult treatment decisions.
-If you would like support-related decision making for your care or your loved one's care, a member of The University of Tennessee Medical Center's Ethics Committee is available.
+Patients, their families and the healthcare team can face difficult treatment decisions.
+If you need to discuss an ethical issue related to your care, a member of The University of Tennessee Medical Center's Ethics Committee is available.
 For assistance, ask your nurse how to reach this valuable resource.